Navigating a Corporate Crisis: Managing the Risks of Downsizing in Venezuela

 And if I stay it will be double.

 The Venezuelan crisis has been reported on incessantly by the international media.
 Depicting Venezuela as the country with the largest proven hydrocarbon reserves, which is, nevertheless, mired in an economic depression, has almost become a media cliché.

 Nevertheless, there are still a number of large multinational companies inside and out of the oil and gas sector that have managed to survive.
 There are also multinationals, and even local business groups, that have exited Venezuela with little or no harm to their people, brands and reputations.

 A corporate crisis in Venezuela may spring from several homegrown risks, many of which may be triggered by the decision to exit the country.
 It is impossible to predict where and how a corporate crisis will erupt in connection with deploying an exit strategy.
 We will try to highlight relevant risk exposures to give the reader ideas on how to mitigate them.

 The management group that will take the decision on whether to exit the country (or downsize its presence) should ideally be outside the country and should involve international as well as local counsel.
 The confidential nature of the decision is self-evident and its importance is compounded by the reality that any leaks concerning a decision of this nature have the potential to place people involved in harm’s way.

-Over the last five years, several multinationals have deconsolidated their Venezuelan operations to isolate their adverse financial and accounting effects.
-Other multinationals have taken a step further and left the country, permanently halted operations6 or transferred their Venezuelan businesses to third parties with a different risk appetite and tolerance, in many cases at distressed prices and, in some cases, with contractual arrangements, such as repurchase options, which allow the seller to re-enter the Venezuelan marketplace.
+Over the past six years, several multinationals have deconsolidated their Venezuelan operations to isolate their adverse financial and accounting effects.
+Other multinationals have taken a step further and left the country, permanently halted operations or transferred their Venezuelan businesses to third parties with a different risk appetite and tolerance, in many cases at distressed prices and, in some cases, with contractual arrangements, such as repurchase options, which allow the seller to re-enter the Venezuelan marketplace.

 Transfer to a third party